joetower/joetower-jekyll-2015/_posts/blog/2015-10-16-recent-records-05.md

 ---
 ## Son Little - S/T

 I've been waiting for Son Little's full-length for over a year; since first hearing the incredible _Your Love Will Blow Me Away When My Heart Aches_.
-After countless listens to that song a a handfull of others he's released since, we now have a full-length.
+After countless listens to that song a a handful of others he's released since, we now have a full-length.
 It's fantastic!

 **I'm digging these tracks:** _I'm Gone_, _Your Love Will Blow Me Away When My Heart Aches_, _Lay Down_ and _Go Blue Blood Red_.